 You never know when it's necessary to treat an open wound.
 These items will be the first line of defense.

 Fire Starting Materials: A Bic Lighter and Cotton Balls

-In my pack, I carry fire starting materials.
-First of which is a Bic lighter.
+In my pack, I carry fire-starting materials.
+The first of which is a Bic lighter.
 I buy them in bulk and place one in every emergency pack I own.
-My second item is cotton balls—my tinder of choice.
+My second item is cotton balls—my Tinder of choice.
 I usually carry 4-5 in my small pack.